 Here in Heaven

 This reduced me to a crumpled, ugly crying mess.
 Things like your kid holding your hand and learning to say your name are such special milestones, and it was simultaneously a nightmarish reminder that I wouldn’t experience this with James, but also raised spiritual and theological questions I wasn’t ready to confront.
-If there is a Heaven, James is there, and I’m not.
-We’re separated, and it just leaves me with more questions than answers.
-Such as: would he know my name?
+Assuming there's a Heaven, I'm allowed in, and we meet again, would he know my name?
 Would he even recognize me?
 Would he accept me?
 Because even though I feel like I know him, I didn’t.
 I really wanted to.
-All of these are more layers to that onion of grief.
-Plus, although him dying is without question the worst thing I’ve gone through, as a 42-year-old father, home owner, pet companion, husband, and leader at work, people are relying on me to “be strong” and “carry on”.
+All of these are more layers to that onion.
+But the song also underscores something else people in my shoes face: although James dying is without question the worst thing I’ve gone through, as a 42-year-old father, home owner, pet companion, husband, and leader at work, people are relying on me to “be strong” and “carry on”.

-I later read at one point Eric Clapton said he quit performing this song live because he had moved past his grief, and he felt that without his grief he couldn’t do the song justice.
+I later read that Eric Clapton quit performing this song live because he had moved past his grief, and he felt that without his grief he couldn’t do the song justice.
 This gave me a little ray of hope that I wouldn’t feel as horrible as I was feeling for the rest of my life.

 Delivery